wso2/docs-is/en/docs/develop/extend/workflows/write-a-custom-workflow-template.md

 ## Add a workflow template implementation

 The template implementation defines how the template should be deployed and executed.
-Optionally, you can write this as a separate bundle and copy it in to the `repository/components/dropins` folder.
+Optionally, you can write this as a separate bundle and copy it in to the `<IS_HOME>/repository/components/dropins` folder.

-The implementations can be written by extending the `AbstractWorkflow` class.
-The following methods should be overridden:
+The implementations can be written by extending the [AbstractWorkflow](https://github.com/wso2/carbon-identity-framework/blob/master/components/workflow-mgt/org.wso2.carbon.identity.workflow.mgt/src/main/java/org/wso2/carbon/identity/workflow/mgt/workflow/AbstractWorkflow.java) class.
+The following method should be overridden:

--   `getInputData()`:  Returns a parameter definition required by the template implementation.
+-   `getInputData()` -  Returns a parameter definition required by the template implementation.

     ??? example "Click to view a sample class written for a sample template"
         ``` java